clayperez/Event-Manual-Boiler/considerations.md

 ---
 ## PARTNERSHIPS

-- [ ] What partnerships will be relied on?
-- [ ] What do the partners bring to the table?
-- [ ] Will there be a financial obligation between partners?

 ####Existing Partners
 Leverage all existing partnerships for production cash and swag.
 Bike Monkey events can be tagged on as additional opportunities included in LGF or exclusive opportunities with a cash component. eg. Lagunitas can tag on with beer, or have exclusive rights with cash to keep Anderson Valley out.